Shirley A. Jefferson, Esq.

 (South Royalton, Vermont)

-hirley Jefferson joined Vermont Law School in 1999.
-She served initially as a special assistant to admissions and later became the Director of Alumni Affairs.
-Dean Jefferson is now the Associate Dean for Student Affairs and Diversity and an associate professor currently teaching Race and the Law.
-As the Dean for Student Affairs, Dean Jefferson serves as the law school’s senior student affairs officer.
+Shirley Jefferson joined Vermont Law School in 1999.
+She served initially as a special assistant to Admissions and later as director of Alumni Affairs.
+She is now associate dean for Student Affairs and Diversity and an adjunct professor who teaches Race in the Law.
+As associate dean, she serves as the law school’s senior student affairs officer.
 She reports to the dean/president on fostering and advancing a strategic and integrated approach to student affairs.
 She also is responsible for advising and mentoring the Student Bar Association and 60 other student organizations as they develop leadership abilities and practice life skills, self-governance and organizational management, and student activities.
-As the Dean for Diversity, Dean Jefferson serves as a member of the president’s/dean’s administrative cabinet creating a unique environment for manifesting a commitment to cultural diversity, promoting law school-wide diversity goals and initiatives and highlighting the value of diversity throughout the school as it relates to the school’s diversity plan.
+She serves as a member of the president’s/dean’s administrative cabinet, creating a unique environment for manifesting a commitment to cultural diversity, promoting school-wide diversity goals and initiatives, and highlighting the value of diversity throughout VLS as it relates to the school’s diversity plan.